 Legends have it that Kharchi Puja is a way to cleanse Mother Earth.
 Ama Pechi, which is the period before this puja, is considered the menstruation period of the Mother Goddess.
 Therefore, during this time, the soil is neither dug nor ploughed.

-1. Idol Worship.
-On the day of the puja, all the 14 deities are carried to river Saidra while chanting the verses and then bathed in the holy water.
+On the day of the puja, all the 14 deities are carried to the river Saidra while chanting the verses and then bathed in the holy water.
 After returning to the temple, these idols are decorated with vermillion and flowers.

-3. Cultural Programmes.
-Throughout the 7 days of the Kharchi Puja, myriads of cultural programmes are held in the evening.
-A fair is also organised to celebrate the occasion.
+Throughout the 7 days of the Kharchi Puja, myriads of cultural programs are held in the evening.
+A fair is also organized to celebrate the occasion.

 By Train.
 After Guwahati, Agartala is considered to be the second capital city of Northeast India to be connected by train networks.
 It has been well-connected with other Indian cities.
 Once you deboard at the station, you can book a cab or take some other means of local transportation to reach your destination.